JessicaSellers/SVG-Tutorial/README.md

 <svg height="250" width="500">
   <polygon points="130,40 500,90 250,100 123,210" style="fill:LightSteelBlue;stroke:LightSlateGrey;stroke-width:2" />
-  Sorry, your browser does not support inline SVG.
+  I'm afraid your browser does not support SVG.
 </svg>

 </body>
 </html>
 ```
+In this example we declare the size of the svg in the <svg> element.
+Then we create a <polygon> element inside and use inline CSS to style it.
+The points attribute also inside the <polygon> element says what the x and y coordinates for each point are equal to.
+I added the text "I'm afraid your browser does not support SVG" as an error message so that if the SVG does not appear this error message does instead because not all browsers support SVG.
+Play around with this SVG, add more points if you would like and create your own polygon.

-#### Example 1.
+#### Example 2.
 Rainbow Ellipses
 ```
 <!DOCTYPE html>
 <html>